google/keytransparency/docs/design.md

-that can be audited in a style inspired by [CONIKS](https://coniks.cs.princeton.edu) and [Certificate Transparency](https://certificate-transparency.org), removing the need for user's to perform manual key verification.
+that can be audited in a style inspired by [CONIKS](https://coniks.cs.princeton.edu) and [Certificate Transparency](https://certificate-transparency.org), removing the need for users to perform manual key verification.

 ## Security Model